MMindbreak/QuantyLisp/README.md

 # Quanty LISP
 ##### A simple LISP written in python aimed at quantitative researchers

-This is a first implementation (alpha but not the one you like) of a simple LISP including an editor to allow for quick and interactive research of quantitative trading strategies.
+This is a first implementation of a simple LISP including an editor to allow for quick and interactive research of quantitative trading strategies.

+## Features
+* is a lisp
+* includes all of numpy and python maths

+## Drawbacks
+* its alpha but not the kind you are looking for

 ## TODO
 ### LISP